google/ide-perf/docs/dev-guide.md

 Then open this project in IntelliJ and import it as a Gradle project.
 The default run configuration will launch a sandboxed IntelliJ instance with the plugin installed.

-To run all tests, run `./gradlew build` from the command line.
+To run all tests, run `./gradlew check` from the command line.

 If you would like to test the plugin in a production instance of IntelliJ, first run `./gradlew assemble`, then use the following VM option: